-Your body can get overloaded with thousands of chemicals and heavy metals from daily exposure.
+Do you need to detox your body?
+Understand that your body can get overloaded with thousands of chemicals and heavy metals from daily exposure.
 Toxins from the environment get into your body through your skin, lungs, digestive tract, and mucous membranes.
+Why is detoxification important?
 Accumulating over time, toxic residues store in your fat, tissues, and organs which can result in numerous illnesses and health complications.

 Toxins in the Body

 Toxins damage our organs, our cells, our DNA, and disrupt our enzymes, hormones, and mineral balances.

 Residues of toxins accumulate all over the body.
 You will find that every individual is different and has their unique places affected.
 Here are some areas: